High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Introduction

-The aim of this paper is, rather, to examine the neutron beams that could be produced using $(p,n)$ or $(d,n)$ reactions triggered by 1-PW-class, few-femtosecond laser systems, such as Apollon~\cite{burdonov2021characterization} or the upcoming ELI facilities in the Czech Republic~\cite{rus2017eli} and Romania~\cite{gales2018extreme}, and which are as well commercially available.
-These systems operate at the frequency of one shot per minute.
-This limitation, however, is set by the internal nuclear safety rules of those institutions rather than by technological constraints and, in fact, such systems can run at $10\,\rm Hz$~\cite{bayramian2008high}.
-Provided that their temporal contrast can be enhanced with respect to present performance, through e.g. the use of plasma mirrors~\cite{levy2007double}, we can surmise that those lasers, which already surpass the $10^{21}\,\rm W\,cm^{-2}$ intensity level~\cite{burdonov2021characterization}, can boost efficiently the ion acceleration to the 100~MeV range; this is what we will here first investigate.
-In this frame, one appealing possibility would be then to take advantage of such high ion energies to enter the more efficient spallation regime of neutron generation in heavy-ion converters~\cite{filges2009handbook}.
+The aim of this paper is, rather, to examine the neutron beams that could be produced using $(p,n)$ or $(d,n)$ reactions triggered by 1-PW-class, few-femtosecond laser systems, such as Apollon~\cite{burdonov2021characterization} or the upcoming ELI facilities in the Czech Republic~\cite{rus2017eli} and Romania~\cite{gales2018extreme, radier_HPLSE_2022}, and which are as well commercially available.
+These systems usually operate at the frequency of one shot per minute.
+This limitation, however, is set by the internal nuclear safety rules of those institutions rather than by technological constraints and, in fact, such systems could in principle run at $10\,\rm Hz$~\cite{bayramian2008high}.
+Provided that their temporal contrast can be much improved over present performance, through, e.g., the use of plasma mirrors~\cite{levy2007double}, we can surmise that those lasers, which already surpass the $10^{21}\,\rm W\,cm^{-2}$ intensity level~\cite{burdonov2021characterization, Yoon_Optica_2021}, can boost the ion acceleration to the 100~MeV range.
+One appealing prospect towards high-efficiency, laser-based neutron sources would be to couple such energetic ion beams with heavy-ion converters to approach the spallation regime of neutron generation, characterised by high neutron multiplicity~\cite{filges2009handbook, martinez2022numerical}.

-Many schemes have been proposed to enhance the energy of the ions produced by ultrashort, high-intensity laser pulses.
+Many schemes have been proposed to enhance the energy of the ions produced by ultraintense laser pulses, and hence their neutron production efficiency.
 The most straightforward, albeit challenging as regards the laser contrast, makes use of simple nanometer-thick solid foil targets~\cite{esirkepov2006laser, brantov2015ion}.
-This bears the promise of accelerating ions in a hybrid regime, governed by radiation pressure~\cite{henig2009rpa} or light-sail acceleration~\cite{esirkepov2004highly, klimo2008monoenergetic} at early times, which is then followed by another mechanism (e.g. TNSA, breakout afterburner, or Coulomb explosion \cite{qiao2012dominance, gong2020proton}) that boosts the energy of the ions.
+This bears the promise of accelerating ions in a hybrid regime, governed by radiation pressure~\cite{henig2009rpa} or light-sail acceleration~\cite{esirkepov2004highly, klimo2008monoenergetic} at early times, and then followed by another mechanism (e.g. TNSA, breakout afterburner, or Coulomb explosion \cite{qiao2012dominance, gong2020proton}) that boosts the energy of the ions.
 The energy gain in this scheme is predicted to be increased by the onset of relativistic transparency during the laser-plasma interaction \cite{esirkepov2006laser, Ferri2020}.